 \section{Experimental Results}

-We evaluate $C_4$ on both random and real graphs.
-Additionally, we examine the impact of our method on the cumulative regret of a bandit algorithm.

-\paragraph{Search Space Reduction in Random Graphs} We applied the C4 algorithm to randomly generated DAGs using the ErdőS-Rényi model for $N$ graphs and probability $p$ \citep{erdos1959random} adapted to DAG-generation\footnotemark.
+We evaluate C4 on both random and real graphs.
+Additionally, we examine the impact of our method on the cumulative regret of a bandit algorithm. \textbf{Search space reduction in random graphs} We applied the C4 algorithm to randomly generated DAGs using the Erdős-Rényi model for $N$ graphs and probability $p$ \citep{erdos1959random} adapted to DAG-generation\footnotemark.

 We generated $1000$ graphs using $20, 100, 300$, and $500$ nodes, and varying the expected (total) degree of nodes from $2$ to $11$ in steps of $3$.
 For each graph $G$, we set the target $Y$ to be the node with the most ancestors, used C4 to compute $\Linfty(\Pa(Y)) = \mGISS_{Y}(G)$, and calculated the fraction of nodes in $\An(Y) \setminus \{Y\}$ that remain in $\mGISS_{Y}(G)$.
 The results revealed that, for a given number of nodes, graphs with lower expected degrees benefit more from our method (\emph{i.e.} their $\mGISS_{Y}(G)$ correspond to smaller fractions of $\An(Y) \setminus \{Y\}$).
 Furthermore, for a fixed expected degree, our method is more effective for higher numbers of nodes.
 For example, for graphs with $500$ nodes, the mGISS retained, on average, $17\%$, $29\%$, $62\%$ and $77\%$ of the nodes, for expected degrees of $2, 5, 8$ and $11$, respectively.
 Moreover, graphs with an expected degree of $5$ saw these numbers decrease from $70\%$ at $20$ nodes to $47\%, 35\%$ and $29\%$ for $100, 300$ and $500$ nodes, respectively.
-The complete results are presented in histograms in \Cref{fig:fractions-hist} (\Cref{sec:app-exps}).
+The complete results are presented in \Cref{fig:fractions-hist} (\Cref{sec:app-exps}).
 These results are not surprising: if the average degree is small compared to the number of nodes, the edge density is small, in which case we expect fewer $\Lambda$-structures to form over Pa(Y).
 Graphs modeling real-world systems tend to have low average degrees, as can be seen in the graphs from the popular Bayesian network repository \texttt{bnlearn}.
 Therefore, we expect our method to be especially effective in those graphs.
 We test this below.

-\paragraph{Search Space Reduction in Real-World Graphs} We tested our method in most graphs from the \texttt{bnlearn} repository\footnotemark
+\textbf{Search space reduction in real-world graphs} We tested our method in most graphs from the \texttt{bnlearn} repository\footnotemark

 , as well as on a graph representing the causal relationships between train delays in a segment of the railway system of the Netherlands (see \Cref{sec:app-exps}).
 For each graph, we set $Y$ to be the node with most ancestors\footnotemark.